BrightspaceUI/core/components/filter/README.md

 ### Events
 * `d2l-filter-change`: dispatched when any filter value has changed (may contain info about multiple dimensions and multiple changes in each)
+* `d2l-filter-dimension-empty-state-action`: dispatched when an empty state action button is clicked
 * `d2l-filter-dimension-first-open`: dispatched when a dimension is opened for the first time (if there is only one dimension, this will be dispatched when the dropdown is first opened)
 * `d2l-filter-dimension-search`: dispatched when a dimension that supports searching and has the "manual" search-type is searched